nikhiltaneja/SocialSavvy/README.md

 # SocialSavvy

-TODO: Write a gem description
+This gem interacts with the SocialSmarts API

 ## Installation